Arepo/WorkMap/README.md

 ###Sprint 2

 During Sprint 2 our focus was improving the user experience by allowing a signed in user to apply for a job, registering a profile, and setting up a payment system for the signed in employers.
-The features we developed in this iteration are:
+The features we developed in this iteration (with less testing than we'd have liked, since we were constantly spiking in Javascript) are:

 	* Users can register accounts (linked with profile pictures and PDF resumes).
 	* Users can apply for jobs directly through the main page.